Back button

 Decreased contentment

 • Work/life balance bust: As expected, overtime disrupts your work-life balance.
 It limits your personal time for relaxation and your hobbies.
 While you might have more cash to spend on social activities, you run the risk of not having either the time or energy to enjoy them.
+One way to strike a balance could be by exploring working holiday opportunities, which allow you to earn while experiencing life abroad.
+But of course, this inherently comes with other trade-offs.

 • Increased fatigue and burnout risk: It won’t come as a surprise to learn that extended work hours can, over time, contribute to burnout and fatigue.
 In turn, this can negatively affect your job satisfaction.